Dance Dance Revolution A: Baby-Lon's and Rinon's Adventures

-DDR SELECTION
+Ddr Selection

 On September 26, 2018, the DDR SELECTION category was added to Dance Dance Revolution A, in order to commemorate the 20th anniversary of the Dance Dance Revolution series, having 5 different interfaces.

 The DDR SELECTION category has sub-folders based on different eras of the game, as well as both EXTRA SAVIOR folders DDR 20th Anniversary songs and DDR A x pop'n music peace 20th Anniversaries for brand-new songs.
 When playing a song under this category (marked in gold instead of white (a default song), yellow (an unlocked song), green (an EXTRA SAVIOR unlockable) or red (an EXTRA EXCLUSIVE song)), the UI will change to match that of one of the games released in that period, including videos based on its original background animations (except for 4 songs of DDR (1st) and 2ndMIX which use their X3 VS 2ndMIX videos) or EXTREME's random movies, DANGER animations, scoring changes (Can switch the scoring to SuperNOVA2 score or EX SCORE via operator's intervention), and background images or banners, if applicable.

 Selecting any of two EXTRA SAVIOR folders or other category retain the original UI.
 The brand-new songs have BEGINNER and BASIC charts available by default and harder charts must be unlocked in order via EXTRA SAVIOR.
 All options if the user plays with DDR (1st) UI are forced to FLAT and CLASSIC.
 SCREEN FILTER and GUIDE LINE are disabled.
 Only SPEED, TURN, ASSIST and LIFE GAUGE options are changed by the user.